 After over 20 years in the industry, I also wanted a way to explore my two other great loves: food and drink.
-I started The Foodie Gift Hunter blog back in 2009 and have been telling the stories of great products ever since.
+I started a food blog back in 2009, got quoted on the BBC, wrote a magazine column for several years and have been telling the stories of great products ever since.

 I’ve also told stories of brands getting their stories wrong, brands not quite understanding how to maximise their story, or not thinking about their story in a way that will tell consumers how it’s going to make their lives better or easier.

 I’ve also done some weird things, like working on creating a space in Second Life.
 It was 2007, everyone was doing it.
-It’s amazing how technology has moved on in 10 years, although what I learnt from that was the importance of building your tribe, your community.
+It’s amazing how technology has moved on since then, although what I learnt from that was the importance of building your tribe, your community.

 If the story of your business, your product, doesn’t make people want to join your tribe, then your product is entirely replaceable in their lives.
 I’d love to help you find ways to make sure it’s irreplaceable.